sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 being entry methods.
-They are functions that can be invoked on a remote object (chare/parallel component) using a `CProxy` (see the [Charm++ manual](http://charm.cs.illinois.edu/help)), which is retrieved from the ConstGlobalCache using the parallel component struct and the `Parallel::get_parallel_component()` function. %Actions are structs with a static `apply` method and come in three variants: simple actions, iterable actions, and reduction actions.
+They are functions that can be invoked on a remote object (chare/parallel component) using a `CProxy` (see the [Charm++ manual](http://charm.cs.illinois.edu/help)), which is retrieved from the Parallel::ConstGlobalCache using the parallel component struct and the `Parallel::get_parallel_component()` function. %Actions are structs with a static `apply` method and come in three variants: simple actions, iterable actions, and reduction actions.
 One important thing to note